-^{}Financial support of the second author by the Program of Concerted Research Actions (ARC) of the Université libre de Bruxelles is gratefully acknowledged.
-We thank two referees and a co-editor for helpful comments.
+^{}Financial support of the second author by the Program of Concerted Research Actions (ARC) of the Université libre de Bruxelles in an early stage of this project is gratefully acknowledged.
+We thank two referees, a co-editor, and the editor for helpful comments.
 Address correspondence to Benedikt Pötscher, Department of Statistics, University of Vienna, A-1090 Oskar-Morgenstern Platz 1.
 E-Mail: benedikt.poetscher@univie.ac.at.